Books On Social Class

 A social class is a group of people that have similar social status.

 Karl Marx distinguished four classes in capitalist societies:

-a petite bourgeoisie of small business and professionals,
+a petite Bourgeoisie of small business and professionals,

-a proletariat of wage workers and a lumpenproletariat of people in
+a proletariat of wage workers and

-class-for-itself where individuals within the class unite to pursue their
+Class consciousness is associated with the development of a class-for-itself where individuals within the class unite to pursue their shared interests.

 CLASS CONSCIOUSNESS, FALSE

 The concept assumes that there is an objective class interest of which its members are unaware.